-50 Cent’s New Show ‘For Life’ Tells The Inspiring Story of Isaac Wright Jr.
+50 Cent’s New Show ‘For Life’ Tells The Inspiring Story Of Isaac Wright Jr.

-Just as Curtis “50 Cent” Jackson wrapped up the series finale of his popular show Power this past Sunday, his new show For Life is due to hit the small screen tomorrow night, on February 11.
+Just as Curtis “50 Cent” Jackson wrapped up the series finale of his popular show Power this past Sunday, his new show, For Life, is due to hit the small screen tomorrow night, on February 11.

 For Life is a legal and family serialized drama airing on ABC and tells the inspirational true story of Isaac Wright Jr., a man who was wrongfully-convicted in 1991 of overseeing a large drug network in the New York/New Jersey area and sentenced to life in prison.

 Wright amazingly went on to study law while incarcerated and began to represent himself and his fellow inmates.
-Eventually, Wright was able to get his case dismissed after illuminating to the court the misconduct on the prosecution’s behalf.
+Eventually, Wright was able to get his case dismissed after presenting to the court the misconduct on the prosecution’s behalf.
 He was also able to overturn the convictions of more than 20 of his fellow prisoners, Medium reported.

 While For Life is fictionalized, the main character, Aaron Wallace (portrayed by British actor Nicholas Pinnock) is heavily based on Wright and his trials and tribulations.